Nelly-Wambui/16S-Report-Prep/README.md

 * We had difficulties running this and due to lack of an easy set-up, we did away with it.

 ## Workflow Comparison
+This workflow comparison is only for the pipelines that we tested and found to be running without being so cumbersome and for some without being cumbersome at all.

 <table>
     <tr>